Community Action’s Response to COVID-19

 CAFCA recommends calling your local Community Action Agency to discuss your needs.
 Find your local CAA here.

-The State Department of Social Services (DSS) announced that all SNAP enrollees will receive the maximum allowable amount of benefits in May, regardless of income.
+The State Department of Social Services (DSS) announced that all SNAP enrollees will receive the maximum allowable amount of benefits in June, regardless of income.
+This is a continuation of a benefit that has existed during the pandemic.

 Economic Impact (stimulus) Payments